Qi River

 The Qi River (祁水) is a left-bank tributary of the middle Xiang River, one of main tributaries of the Xiang in Hunan Province.
-It rises in the Simin Mountains (四明山) of Qidong County.
+It rises in the Siming Mountains (四明山) of Qidong County.
 Its main stream runs generally northwest to southeast through Shaoyang, Qidong and Qiyang counties, and it joins the Xiang in the west of Shuifumiao (水府庙) of Qiyang.
-The Qi River has a length of 114 km, with its tributaries, and has an drainage-basin area of 1,685 km2.
+The Qi River has a length of 114 km, with its tributaries, and has a drainage-basin area of 1,685 km2.